 PlanVidia Automatically Determines the Minimum Required Planning Resources

-The PlanVidia system automatically determines the minimum required resources like technicians, vehicles, and material for daily service point operations.
-These operations may involve hundreds of service points that require specific resources.
-PlanVidia takes into account geographic locations, opening hours, technician skill level, appointment specifics, customer preferences, legal working hours and compliances with Service Level Agreements.
+The PlanVidia system automatically determines the minimum required resources, such as the number of technicians, vehicles, and material for daily service point operations.
+Projects may involve hundreds of service points that require specific resources.
+PlanVidia takes into account geographic locations, opening hours, technician skill level, appointment specifics, customer preferences, legal working hours, and compliances with Service Level Agreements.

-PlanVidia supports your Operations Dispatcher with an easy to use graphical user interface that presents solution options defining constraints and available resources for optimal sourcing.
+PlanVidia supports your Operations Dispatcher with a streamlined graphical user interface that presents solution options, defining constraints, and available resources for optimal sourcing.

-The geo-coding automatically converts an address (e.g., 1000 Rue Royale 15) into a uniquely defined point on a digital map (North 50°50’52”, East 4°21’46”).
-The geo-coding algorithm automatically resolves address definition inconsistencies as spelling errors and missing house number information.
+The geo-coding automatically converts an address (e.g. 1000 Rue Royale 15) into a uniquely defined point on a digital map (North 50°50’52”, East 4°21’46”).
+The geo-coding algorithm automatically resolves address definition inconsistencies like spelling errors and missing house number information.

-The manual geo-coding is fully interactive through a graphical interface using drag and drop operations.
-The geo-coding module correctly locates thousands of clients on a digital map within sheer minutes.
+The manual geo-coding is fully interactive through a graphical interface using drag-and-drop operations.
+The geo-coding module correctly locates thousands of clients on a digital map within minutes.